$\textit{Ab initio}$ Theory of Eliminating Surface Oxides of Superconductors with Noble-Metal Encapsulation

 We then determine which metals robustly fulfill each role on Nb(110) and Ta(110), quantify the allowable normal-metal thicknesses without suppressing \(T_c\), and derive compact design rules that account for recent experimental findings---notably, enhanced coherence in Nb qubits capped with Ta and Au~\cite{bal2024systematic}, and the success of Ta qubits encapsulated with AuPd alloys over Au~\cite{chang2025eliminating}.
 Guided by these rules, we propose new candidate material stacks for SRF cavities and superconducting qubits that mitigate surface loss and extend coherence times.
 The following sections present the underlying calculations and resulting guidelines.

-\ \\ \emph{Computational Details.---} All \textit{ab initio} DFT calculations were performed using our open-source plane-wave software JDFTx \cite{payne1992iterative,sundararaman2017jdftx}, employing norm-conserving pseudopotentials \cite{schlipf2015optimization} and the PBEsol functional \cite{perdew2008restoring}.
-A plane-wave cutoff of 30 Hartree was used for the electronic wave functions, and 200 Hartree for the electron density.
-A Fermi smearing corresponding to an effective temperature of 4~mH was applied for the Kohn–Sham orbital occupancies.
-Bulk calculations utilized a $12\times12\times12$ \textit{k}-point grid for a primitive cell, while surface energy calculations employed a 12-layer slab supercell with truncated Coulomb potentials in the perpendicular direction to improve accuracy \cite{sundararaman2013regularization}.
+\emph{Computational Details.---} All \textit{ab initio} DFT calculations were performed using our open-source plane-wave software JDFTx \cite{payne1992iterative,sundararaman2017jdftx}, employing ultrasoft pseudopotentials \cite{garrity2014pseudopotentials} and the PBEsol functional \cite{perdew2008restoring}.
+A plane-wave cutoff of 20 Hartree was used for the electronic wave functions, and 100 Hartree for the electron density.
+A Fermi smearing corresponding to an effective temperature of 4~mHa was applied for the Kohn–Sham orbital occupancies.
+Bulk calculations utilized $3\times3\times3$ supercells of the original cubic cells and used a \textit{k}-point density corresponding to $12\times12\times12$ in the primitive cell, while surface energy calculations employed a 12-layer slab supercell with truncated Coulomb potentials in the perpendicular direction to improve accuracy \cite{sundararaman2013regularization}.
 For our equiatomic AB alloy caps, we constructed ultrathin films composed of ordered monolayers (ML) on Nb/Ta(110), exploring both A/B/A/B and inverted B/A/B/A cap-layer sequences on the substrate surface.
-The most stable results are a Pd/Pt-rich interface layer and an Au- or Ag-rich surface termination.
-Interface and impurity calculations were carried out using $3\times3\times3$ supercells to properly isolate impurity effects.
+The most stable configurations feature a Pd/Pt-rich interface layer and an Au- or Ag-rich surface termination.

-\ \\ \emph{Capping layers.---} A first metric for selecting capping materials is their bulk affinity for oxygen, nitrogen, and hydrogen, which should be as small as possible.
-We took a representative sample of 24 metals from the periodic table.
-For each of these capping materials, we compute the interstitial formation energy
+\emph{Passivation layers.---} A first metric for selecting passivation materials is their bulk affinity for oxygen, nitrogen, and hydrogen, which should be as weak as possible.
+Accordingly, we surveyed 25 elemental metals chosen to cover the 3d–5d transition series and a representative selection from groups 2–14.
+We deliberately restricted the screening to elemental metals to obtain a systematic map of periodic trends in adsorption and wetting that can be traced back to basic electronic structure, rather than compound-specific chemistry.
+We also included metals that are already used as caps or adhesion layers in Nb/Ta devices, so the survey reflects fabrication-relevant choices.
+The resulting periodic trends and design rules provide a baseline for future studies of inorganic and organic capping materials.

-taking the lowest energy among potential tetrahedral and octahedral interstitial sites, and using the diatomic molecule as the reference chemical potential.
-Positive values imply that the impurity will tend to be rejected from the material.
-Figure~\ref{fig:interstitial} gathers the results for all 24 elemental metals we explored: whereas Nb and Ta strongly \emph{accept} interstitial O, N, and H, a subset of noble and later-transition metals—Ag, Au, Pd, Pt, Rh, Ru, Ir, W—reject all three impurities and are therefore attractive as the vacuum-facing component of a cap.
-On the other hand, metals such as Hf, Zr, Ti, Y and Sc all greatly lower $E_\text{inter}$ below that of Nb and Ta and are therefore excellent candidates for potential getter layers.
-Among these potential getter layers, this study focuses on Zr due to its well-studied positive effect in superconductivity in Nb-based SRF cavities \cite{sitaraman2023enhanced}.